 The bells of the Church are rung, and the People may join in ringing their own bells.
+The organ is played while the candles are lit.
 Then the Song of Praise is sung.

 The Song of Praise

 The Choir sings Gloria in excelsis Deo.
 The setting of the Mass ordinary is Missa Paschalis by Orlando di Lasso (c.
 1532-1594).